n0xas69/godangerous/README.md

 # godangerous

-This program is a live dashboard for the commander.
+This program is a live dashboard for the commander in [Elite dangerous](https://www.elitedangerous.com/).
 For the moment, it allows to :

 - View closest traders by material type
 - Show the planets in the system that bring in the most money if you analyze them